24/7 Emergency Services Available

 Cooking

 According to the NFPA, cooking is still the leading cause of fires and fire-related injuries in households, resulting in nearly half of all house fires.
-The kitchen has a number of elements that, if left unattended, can ignite flames in seconds.
+The kitchen has a number of elements that, if left unattended, can quickly cause a fire.
 These include greases, unattended pots, and overheating appliances.

 Do the following to prevent kitchen fires: